 - Type your Wi-Fi password using the TV remote.

 Once you're connected to the internet, you can add apps to your home screen of your favorite streaming services.

 Do I need a Smart TV to watch Netflix or Hulu?

 A Smart TV is one way you can stream services like Netflix, Hulu, or HBO, but no, you don't have to have a Smart TV to be able to stream.
 Media streaming devices like the Apple TV, Fire TV Stick, or Roku connect your TV to the internet and also allow you to stream video.
 While some streaming services come with a monthly subscription fee, some allow you to watch programming for free.

 Can I have a cable or satellite package and still use a streaming service?

 Yes.
 In fact, you're in the majority.
 Most households have a traditional pay TV option and at least one streaming subscription.

 In some cases, you may need a cable or satellite subscription to watch certain TV programs through your streaming player.
 For example, HBO.
 If you pay for HBO through your cable or satellite provider then you can use the HBO Max app to stream all of their shows on demand.
 All you need is your cable company login and you're all set.

 For those who have cut the cord, don't worry.
-You can still watch all your favorite HBO shows with a HBO NOW subscription.
-Just download the app and you can get back to your Game of Thrones binge-fest.
+You can still watch all your favorite HBO shows with a HBO Max subscription.

 How do I stream my favorite shows from my smartphone or tablet?